CACFP Administrative Manual Section 2.2

 - Referrals to and follow-up with other service providers as needed; and

-Children and disabled adults in an emergency shelter are eligible to participate in the program as long as the shelter is a temporary residence.
+Children and disabled adults in an emergency shelter are eligible to participate in the program if the shelter is temporary housing.
+Transitional apartments, independent living facilities, single room occupancy residences (such as hotels), and housing units where families double or triple up with friends or relatives are generally not eligible for CACFP.

 In DCHs, a provider’s own children can participate in the program only if the provider was determined to be categorically or income eligible for Tier I reimbursement (See Section 4.3).